-In a normal year, during a normal summer, for most people warm days would be regularly and pleasurably punctuated with an ice cream.
+In a normal year, during a normal summer, for most people warm days would be regularly and pleasurably punctuated with ice cream.
 Whether you prefer a towering triple scoop of gelato or have a liking for ice cream encased in a sumptuous layer of chocolate and served on a stick, ice cream is synonymous with the taste of summer.

 This year, however, isn't normal, and neither is this summer.
 What should have been the peak ice cream season for the Northern Hemisphere, saw instead most ice cream parlours, shops and restaurants shuttered for months.
 No care-free summer days spent lazing in the park, licking or nibbling an indulgent ice cream; our lives were socially distanced and in lockdown.